johanhedin/nanoca/doc/smartcard.md

 The next step is to set the User PIN and PUK.
 For smart cards, a PIN is considered it's own "object".
-You create a PIN object and then references that object when creating a new key or loading a certificate.
+You create a PIN object and then references that object when creating a new key.
 The Security Officer PIN object created previously is automatically assigned the ID ff.
 Here we choose the ID 01 when creating the User PIN object.
 The label below is optional, but it is nice to have meaningful names on objects:

     $ pkcs15-init --store-pin --id 01 --label "User PIN"